pydio/pydio-doc-howto/cells_service_systemd.md

-You can use systemd as a way to run cells as a service, it will provide you advantages such as automatically restarting your cells after failure.
+You can use systemd to run cells as a service, it brings features such as automatic restart of your instance after failure or server reboot.

-_Note: this configuration assume you have done a vanilla setup following our installation guides.
+_Note: this configuration assumes that you have done a vanilla setup following our installation guides.
 Adapt to your specific setup if necessary._

-Create new `/etc/systemd/system/cells.service` file with following content:
+Create a new `/etc/systemd/system/cells.service` file with following content:

 ```conf
 [Unit]